advancedresearch/advancedresearch.github.io/blog/2021-10-29-the-wrong-bathroom-of-mathematics.md

 The bias is so strong, that when people try to bring up Mathematical Language Design, they are sometimes called names and humiliated publically.

-To those people: No, it is not the people who works on Mathematical Language Design who are cranks, but you who ignored the sign on the door!
+To those people: No, it is not the people who work on Mathematical Language Design who are cranks, but you who ignored the sign on the door!

 (and please stop before you make a scene!)